On the Capacity of the Discrete Memoryless Broadcast Channel with Feedback: Channel Model

 A rate triplet $(R_0,R_1,R_2)$ is called achievable if for every blocklength $n$ there exists a set of $n$ encoding functions $\left\{\psi_{t}^{(n)}\right\}_{t=1}^n$ and two decoding functions $\Psi_1^{(n)}$ and $\Psi_2^{(n)}$ such that the probability of decoding error, i.e., the probability that tends to 0 as the blocklength $n$ tends to infinity.
 The closure of the set of achievable rate triplets $(R_0,R_1,R_2)$ is called the \emph{feedback capacity-region} of this setup, and we denote it by $\m{C}_{\tn{GenFB}}$.
-The supremum of the sum $R_1+R_2$ over all achievable rate triplets is called its \emph{feedback sum-capacity}, and we denote it by $C_{\tn{GenFB},\Sigma}$.